charleslippens/CharlesLippens_12_08042022/README.md

 Inside the frontend folder, install the packages/dependencies with command on terminal: `yarn`

-Run the Frontend App with command on terminal: `yarn dev`
+Run the Frontend App with command on terminal: `yarn start`

 Warning, currently only two users have been mocked.
 They have userId 12 and 18 respectively.